Food Safety Supervisor $86 – SITXFSA001 + SITXFSA002

 Enter your information at the registration page

-Pay for your course using credit card (Visa / Mastercard) or Paypal or POLI.
+Pay for your course using credit card (Visa / Mastercard) or Paypal.

 After payment, you are taken straight into the course.

 SITXFSA001 – Use Hygiene Practices for Food Safety

 This unit describes the performance outcomes, skills and knowledge required to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
 It requires the ability to follow predetermined organisational procedures and to identify and control food hazards.